Dr. Dre apologizes to the women he beat up in the 90s.

 I think he wants Republicans to take the White House.

-So again, to point to something else you said, so he can stand on the sidelines in DC and continue to point the finger at Republicans, how they're destroying his legacy, how they're undoing everything he did.
+So again, to point to something else you said, so he can stand on the sidelines in D.C. and continue to point the finger at Republicans, how they're destroying his legacy, how they're undoing everything he did.

-So I've got about four.
+So I've got about four things.

-I have I have predicted part of what you just said in that we know that Obama is going to set a precedent.
+I have predicted part of what you just said in that we know that Obama is going to set a precedent.

 He's going to hang around in Washington after his term has perspired.

-He's going to make tracks to the media, and the media will be sympathetic to him, support him, and it will be as though he's still in office.
+He is going to anything that any whoever, but especially a new Republican president, any move made to repeal Obamacare or anything, he's going to make tracks to the media, and the media will be sympathetic to him, support him, and it will be as though he's still in office.

-And the Republicans, like you say, are going to be attacked as racist and bigoted, and they're getting rid of this stuff because they don't want the first black president to have a success story in history and blah, blah, blah.
+And they're getting rid of this stuff because they don't want the first black president to have a success story in history and blah, blah, blah.

 And your theory is that that will paralyze them.